1st US Infantry Regiment

 The 1812 Garden at Historic Fort Osage

-The garden at Fort Osage, Sibley Missouri, began in its current form in 2009.
+The historic garden at Fort Osage, Sibley Missouri, began in its current form in 2009 and ended in 2016.
 Sally and Dave Bennett, began the garden with only Spear mint and Chocolate mint, left over from an old garden, taken down during the construction of the Fort Osage Education center / Visitors center.
 Originally, there were "Officers" and "Soldier's" gardens, and field crops of corn for the "Public stock."
 2009 was occupied with building the soil up, and adding more perennial herbs, including: sage, tansy, lemon balm, English mint.
 In 2010, the garden received a face lift, with 9 raised beds, laid out in a geometric style, based on the gardens at Fort Dearborn, Chicago and Fort Wayne, Indiana.
 Seeds saved from 2009, started about 40% of the 2010 crops.
 Saved seeds from 2010 include: Basil, Cow's horn's Okra, Dutch Brown Lettuce, Bath Cos Lettuce, Winter China radish, Black Spanish radish, French Striped Marigold, Diablo Cosmos, Fennel, Cayenne Pepper, Bird Pepper.
 Research conducted in 2008-2009 settled upon an "Officers garden" for interpretation at the fort.
 Seed sources include Baker Creek Heirloom Seeds, Mansfield, Missouri; Southern Exposure Seed Exchange, Mineral, Virginia; Thomas Jefferson Center for Historic Plants, Monticello, Virginia; Seed Savers Exchange, Decorah, Iowa; Seeds of Change, Heirloom; Comstock Ferry Heirloom.
+See a picture slideshow of the garden below.

 Join us, as the garden embarks on a 200 year journey, to restore it to its 1812 glory.

-2011 Garden:
+1812 Garden:

 Asparagus: Jersey Supreme.
 Two year old roots planted in May 2010.
 First harvest 2011.